Post job

 • Post a job on free websites.

-To successfully recruit marketing manager/project managers, your first interview needs to be all about engaging with candidates to learn about their interest in the role and experience in the field.
+To successfully recruit marketing manager/project managers, your first interview needs to engage with candidates to learn about their interest in the role and experience in the field.
 You can go into more detail about the company, the role, and the responsibilities during follow-up interviews.

 The right interview questions can help you assess a candidate's hard skills, behavioral intelligence, and soft skills.

 Once you've decided on a perfect marketing manager/project manager candidate, it's time to write an offer letter.
-In addition to salary, it should also include details such as benefits and perks available to the employee.
+In addition to salary, it should include benefits and perks available to the employee.
 Qualified candidates may be considered for other positions, so make sure your offer is competitive.
 Candidates may wish to negotiate.
 Once you've settled on the details, formalize your agreement with a contract.

 You should also follow up with applicants who don't get the job with an email letting them know that you've filled the position.